Stone End House Farm

 Stone End holds quality fish

-To preserve the quality of fish and fishing, anglers should not use any type of bread, the Method feeder, plastic imitation baits or PVA bags.
+Anglers should not use any type of bread, the Method feeder, plastic imitation baits or PVA bags.
 The only other bans are that floating baits, nuts and cat and dog meat should not be used.
 However, anglers are allowed to use soft boilies and a limited amount of ground bait with in-line feeders.
 Because the pools are relatively small, buckets of ground bait are not allowed.

 Visitors to Stone End Farm are required to observe the 5mph speed restriction because of the possibility of children and pets on the site.
 They are also warned to keep their baits covered whilst fishing as Stone End’s own Collie dogs are extremely friendly and will be only too happy to help themselves to paste, pellets, luncheon meat and even anglers’ own sandwiches!
 Anglers should not to leave baited hooks unattended in the grass on their pegs for the safety of the bird life and visitors pets and are requested not to stand up whilst being photographed with fish.